- How long does it take for my profile to get approved?

 All freelancers are responsible for reporting income from Worksome to tax authority.
 We refer to advice from tax authority or an accountant regarding reporting on tax return.

 Once your profile has been approved, you can search for available jobs on Worksome.
-You might also be invited to a hidden job by companies themselves.
+You might also be invited to a hidden job by a company.
 In both cases, you make a bid on the job if you are interested, either as hourly rate, monthly rate or fixed budget.
-From the job page, you can make this bid or simply write a message to the company if you need more information before submitting your offer.
+From the job page, you can make this bid or simply write a message to the company if you need more information on the job before submitting your offer.

 Once your bid has been submitted, you have started a dialogue with the company.
 This is the dialogue you will be using throughout the job process for communication, contract, payments etc.